georgematheos/vs-app-backend/api.md

 ```

 ##### Response body (JSON):
-* `total`: The number of results found which matched the search criteria (which may be more than the number of results returned in this request.
-For example, if there are 60 results that match criteria, but `$limit` was set to 20 in the request, only 20 results will be sent by the server, but `total` will have a value of 60).
-* `skip`: The number of results that were skipped before the first Vs session returned.
-* `limit`: The upper limit to the number of results that this request could return.
 * `visitations`: An array of [visitations objects](#visitationsObject), representing the [visitations sessions](#visitationsSessionTerm) which match the search criteria.

 ---